vincelemke99/Data-Mining-Project/README.md

-# This i a cloned Respority of a Studentproject of á Data Mining Course.
-I wrote the Modelling parrt (see Regression Nodels).
+This is a cloned repository of a student project from a Data Mining course.
+I completed the modelling part (see Regression Models).